DataDog/integrations-extras/datazoom/README.md

 ### Installation

 The Datazoom integration emits logs to Datadog.
+No installation is required on the Datadog side.

 ### Configuration